MrShady1/Madlibs/README.md

- # This if my first app on Python
+ # This is my first app on Python